-- Additional options as noted on USCIS I-9 form - Properties must be in the Special Flood Hazard Area or floodway as identified on the Flood Insurance Rate Map (FIRM), or pre-FIRM, or in a Disaster Risk Reduction Area (DRRA). - If the property received CDBG-DR assistance from SCOR (Formerly South Carolina Disaster Recovery Office aka SCDRO), the owner must have acquired and maintained flood insurance to be eligible for CDBG-MIT buyout assistance.
+- Additional options as noted on USCIS I-9 form - Properties must be in the Special Flood Hazard Area or floodway as identified on the Flood Insurance Rate Map (FIRM), or pre-FIRM, or in a Disaster Risk Reduction Area (DRRA). - If the property received CDBG-DR assistance from SCOR (formerly South Carolina Disaster Recovery Office SCDRO) and lies within a floodplain, the owner must have acquired and maintained flood insurance to be eligible for CDBG-MIT buyout assistance.